 Below are a few guidelines for highlighting plus-size ladies’ best features…

-Finding the Best Silhouette and Neckline Style
+Finding the Most Flattering Silhouette and Neckline Style

 A-line dresses are flattering on almost any body type.
 We also recommend trying a V-neckline for a romantic, easy style that never goes out of style!
 The V-neckline can elongate the torso and accentuate the neck and chest.